demystifyfp/demystifyfp/content/fsharp/series/fstweet/reorganising-code-and-refactoring.md

 ## Summary

-In this blog post, we learned how to create adapter funtions and override a functionality provided by a library to fit our custom requirements.
-The key to this refactoring is understanding of the function signatures.
+In this blog post, we learned how to create adapter functions and override a functionality provided by a library to fit our requirements.
+The key to this refactoring is the understanding of the function signatures.

 The source code associated with this blog post is available on [GitHub](https://github.com/demystifyfp/FsTweet/tree/v0.11)